lukaspalkovic/DCS_wiki/DroneCore.Pilot-Connector-description-and-pins-assignment.md

 **ETHERNET**

-- compatible with standard 16 pin / 0.5mm pitch FPC cables
+- compatible with standard 16 pin / 0.5mm pitch same-side contacts FPC cables
 - to be able to connect Jetson to network via standard ethernet cable, use aepilot1_ethernet_expansion_board
 - shares 5V supply with FAN1 and FAN2 connectors with 480mA current limitation